 The Graduate Student Association (GSA) decided in the Spring 2013 semester to establish a new award, the Mini-Grant.
 The purpose of the Mini-Grant is to provide graduate students assistance in professional development.

-The Mini-Grant allows graduate students to apply for a maximum of $150 over their course of their time at Emerson.
-For example, a graduate student could apply for $100 now, and could still be eligible to apply for $50 at a later date.
+The Mini-Grant allows graduate students to apply for a maximum of $100 over their course of their time at Emerson.
 Mini-Grants are useful in attending local professional development events or in covering the cost of event conference fees.
-Students who are seeking more than $150 should apply for a Professional Development Grant (PDG).
+Students who are seeking more than $100 should apply for a Professional Development Grant (PDG).
 If a student is awarded a mini-grant and has not received a Professional Development Grant, they will be eligible to apply for a Professional Development Grant in the future.
 Likewise, students who have received a Professional Development Grant in the past can apply for a Mini-Grant.

 Students can apply for Mini-Grants by using the application form found on the Professional Development Grant site.
 The Graduate Student Association holds the right to approve or deny the request for Mini-Grant funds.